CognitiveJ/wssimulator/README.md

 *   The dependency from JCenter or the Standalone [distro](https://github.com/CognitiveJ/wssimulator/releases/download/0.2.4/wssimulator-0.2.4.zip "Download Standalone Version")

 To simulate web service calls, you first need to describe the simulation that will be served by WSSimulator.
-Simulations are created in a YAML format.
-Note, the only required field within a simulation is the path and WSSimulator will fall back to the defaults.
+This is very easy as Simulations are created in a YAML format and you don't need to 'simulate' much as the only required field within a simulation is _path__ and WSSimulator will fill in the rest.

 ###### Simple Simulation which shows that you only need to supply a path in order to launch WSSimulator
 ```yaml